LIV2/lide.device/README.md

 Chris' [devtest](https://github.com/cdhooper/amiga_devtest) has also been very helpful for testing the driver.

 ## Third-party notice
+reloc.S is adapted from the [A4091](https://github.com/A4091/a4091-software) open-source driver and is Copyright Stefan Reinauer
-mounter.c and reloc.S are adapted from the [A4091](https://github.com/A4091/a4091-software) open-source driver and is Copyright 2021-2022 Toni Wilen
+mounter.c adapted from the [A4091](https://github.com/A4091/a4091-software) open-source driver and is Copyright 2021-2022 Toni Wilen
 The fast read/write routines for ATA devices are adapted from [Frédéric REQUIN](https://github.com/fredrequin)'s [at_apollo_device](https://github.com/fredrequin/at_apollo_device)

 ## License